-Table 23: Small wastewater treatment works outputs for PC21.
+Table 25: Small wastewater treatment works outputs for PC21.

-- 4.50 This reflects the number of outputs included in the company's business plan submission and the company has indicated that it intends to deliver three of the outputs using sustainable solutions.
-This target number will allow NI Water to address the works that are expected to be non-compliant at the end of PC15 plus some additional works that might become non-compliant during the price control period. - 4.51 The individual works to be delivered will be agreed and prioritised by NIEA and NI Water through the established rural wastewater investment programme. - 4.52 During our engagement with NI Water on the draft determination the company indicated it wanted to increase the number of outputs from 36 to 47.
-We advised NI Water that any further increase would have to be justified on the basis of need and value for money.
+- 4.64 This reflects the number of outputs included in the company's business plan submission.
+Three of which it intends to deliver using sustainable solutions.
+This target number will allow NI Water to address the works that are expected to be non-compliant at the end of PC15 plus some additional works that might become non-compliant during the price control period. - 4.65 During our engagement with NI Water prior to the draft determination the company indicated it wanted to increase the number of outputs from 36 to 47.
+However, in its draft determination response the company confirmed that it accepted the number of outputs included. - 4.66 The individual works to be delivered will be agreed and prioritised by NIEA and NI Water through the established rural wastewater investment programme.